 Item 19: Avoid reflection

-Reflection is the ability of a program to examine itself at run-time.
-Given an item at run-time, it covers:
+Reflection is the ability of a program to examine itself at runtime.
+Given an item at runtime, it covers these questions:

 • What information can be determined about the item's type?